LeBron’s 40 bests Zion, sends Lakers past Pelicans 118-109

-LOS ANGELES (AP) — LeBron James sees a long, prosperous future ahead of Zion Williamson and the up-tempo New Orleans Pelicans.

-In the immediate present, James and Anthony Davis are a whole lot closer to basketball’s ultimate goal, as they proved in their first meeting with their fellow No. 1 overall draft pick.

-James had 40 points and eight rebounds in his first career meeting with Williamson while leading the Los Angeles Lakers to their sixth straight victory, 118-109 over New Orleans on Tuesday night.
+LOS ANGELES (AP)LeBron James had 40 points and eight rebounds in his first career meeting with Zion Williamson while leading the Los Angeles Lakers to their sixth straight victory, 118-109 over the New Orleans Pelicans on Tuesday night.

-Williamson had 29 points and six rebounds in his first showdown with James and Davis, his predecessor as the Pelicans’ centerpiece.
+Anthony Davis had 21 points and 14 rebounds to remain unbeaten in his three meetings with his former team this season.

-James and Williamson still haven’t talked, but the 35-year-old James sees greatness in the teenager.

 In the Lakers’ first game after an emotional memorial service for Kobe Bryant at Staples Center on Monday, James opened up a close contest with back-to-back buckets at the rim with about three minutes left.
 Danny Green sealed it for Los Angeles with his fifth 3-pointer with 51 seconds to play.